minnehack/website/content/codegolf.md

 Given an a positive integer N>1:

-Write a program that produces a triangle of size N in the fewest amount of bytes possible The output for N<=1 is not defined (so it doesn't matter what output your program gives for integers less than 2), but for N>2, your triangle should have N "_" characters, N "/" characters, and N "\" characters.
+Write a program that produces a triangle of size N in the fewest amount of bytes possible.
+The output for N<=1 is not defined (so it doesn't matter what output your program gives for integers less than 2), but for N>=2, your triangle should have N "_" characters, N "/" characters, and N "\" characters.

 An example of the output your program should produce for N = 2, N = 3, and N = 4 is given below: